mooosmad/telegram_bot/README.md

 # telegram_bot
-It's a bot telegram that send a pics dog
+It's a bot telegram that send a dog's pics